Lux-AI-Challenge/Lux-Design-S1/specs.md

 [CityTiles](#CityTiles), [Workers](#Workers) and [Carts](#Carts) all have a cooldown mechanic after each action.
 [Units](#Units) and [CityTiles](#CityTiles) can only perform an action when they have &lt; 1 Cooldown.

-After an action is performed, the unit’s Cooldown will increase by a Base Cooldown and then decrease by the level of the [Road](#Roads) it **started its turn on.** [CityTiles](#CityTiles) however will always get their Cooldown increased by 10.
+At the **start of each turn**, each unit's Cooldown decreases by 1 and further decreases by the level of the [Road](#Roads) the unit is on at the start of the turn.
+CityTiles are not affected by road levels however, cooldown decreases by 1 only for them.
+The minimum Cooldown is 0.

-At the end of each turn, a unit’s Cooldown will reduce by 1
+After an action is performed, the unit’s Cooldown will increase by a Base Cooldown.

 <table>
   <tr>